1 Samuel 26: Verse 1

 An 1873 illustration of Abishai (center) encouraging David (right) to strike Saul.

-Now the Ziphites came to Saul at Gibeah, saying, “Is David not hiding in the hill of Hachilah, opposite Jeshimon?”
+Now the Ziphites came to Saul at Gibeah, saying, "Is David not hiding in the hill of Hachilah, opposite Jeshimon ?"

-David's return to Maon could be connected with some business of Abigail, now David's wife, who may still have controlled some properties in the area.
+David's return to Maon (מָעוֹן) could be connected with some business of Abigail, now David's wife, who may still have controlled some properties in the area.
 The Ziphites reported David's presence to Saul, probably out of fear that David may attack them for their former betrayal of him.
-The fact that Saul at that time was in Gibeah and only 'arose' after hearing the report suggests that he did not pursue David any more until being excited by the Ziphites of a good opportunity to ambush David.
-The Hebrew word "Jeshimon" is sometimes translated as "the badlands".
+The fact that Saul at that time was in Gibeah and only "arose" after hearing the report suggests that he did not pursue David any more until being excited by the Ziphites about a good opportunity to ambush David.
+The Biblical Hebrew word Jeshimon is sometimes translated as "the badlands".

 David reproved Abner as Saul acknowledged his sin against David (26:13–25)

-After leaving Saul's camp undetected and standing in a safe distance, David berated Abner for failing to protect the king, while also implying to the failure to recognize the king-elect (verse 14).
-However, Saul did recognize David's voice, and became regretful of his own action to pursue.
-In view of his decision to leave Israelite territory, David pled with Saul not to 'let his blood fall to the earth' while in exile.
-This was actually the last time Saul met David, and as they parted for good, Saul gave his final blessings to David.
+After departing from Saul's camp without detection and maintaining a safe distance, David reproached Abner for his failure to safeguard the king, while also insinuating an inability to recognize the king-elect (verse 14).
+Nevertheless, Saul identified David's voice and lamented his decision to pursue him.
+Considering his choice to vacate Israelite territory, David appealed to Saul not to permit his blood "to fall to the earth" while in exile (verse 20).
+Ultimately, this marked the final encounter between Saul and David.
+As they parted ways permanently, Saul offered his final blessings to David.